theFairdon/BLRS/README.md

 5. Manage Versions and Releases: Keep track of new features and bug fixes with version control.
 Update the version number whenever you make significant changes.

-6. License and Permissions: Make sure to respect licenses for third-party dependencies and maintain clarity about how others can use or contribute to Spotheld.
+6. License and Permissions: Make sure to respect licenses for third-party dependencies and maintain clarity about how others can use or contribute to Findora.

-Following these guidelines will ensure that ARareAi remains a useful and valuable tool for restaurant owners and entrepreneurs.
+Following these guidelines will ensure that Findora remains a useful and valuable tool for restaurant owners and entrepreneurs.

-This version guide incorporates how to contribute to my project, ARareAi, with the necessary information for users, contributors, and the project owner.
+This version guide incorporates how to contribute to my project, Findora, with the necessary information for users, contributors, and the project owner.
 If you need further adjustments, let me know!